Manage Screen Time

 Adolescents and teens live in a much different environment than what their parents grew up in.
 When the pressures of schoolwork, peers, drugs, alcohol, or anything else become too much it is so easy to fall into some kind of escape today.
 Whether that escape is video games, chat rooms, social media, virtual reality or just watching television- the opportunity and lure of screen-based escape is something unique to this generation.
 Our clinically based approach to computer addiction treatment provides a reset opportunity and practical guidance on managing screen time and electronics use responsibly.

 What has not changed is that kids today still depend on their parents to successfully guide them to adulthood.
 As parents, our kids are counting on us to ensure we show them the path to independence and success.
 When students head out the door for college or independent living, the opportunity to intervene has passed.
-Because Summerland Camps are based on University campuses, we have the ideal setting for campers learn and practice self-regulation skills.
+We have the ideal setting for campers to learn and practice self-regulation skills.

 If your child left for college today, would they be able to successfully handle the long periods of free time without being consumed by screen based activities?

-Unfortunately, outpatient therapy has little effect if a client does not want to change.
-For proper computer addiction treatment, it takes an intervention, or what we call a “technology detox” to reset campers daily routines.
+Unfortunately, outpatient therapy has little effect if a camper does not want to change.
+For proper computer addiction treatment, it takes an intervention, or what we call a “technology detox” to reset campers’ daily routines.
 Once or even twice a week therapy is just not enough time to produce significant changes.

 Social Media and Computer Addiction Treatment

 According to Nielson, the average American devotes about 10 hours and 39 minutes each day to consuming media – 65% of awake hours.

 81% of us use a smart phone – most for over an hour and a half per day.